Grovention Tech

 SEO Gains

 If you want your potential customers to find your website, you need to up your SEO game by boosting your website in the search engine result pages (SERPs).
-Mobile-first design helps the best with SEO because Google gives preferences to mobile-friendly designed websites.
-So, if your website is built with a mobile-first web design approach, it is more likely to rank higher in search engines.
+Mobile-first design can help with SEO because Google gives preferences to mobile-friendly websites.
+So, if your website is built with a mobile-first web design approach, it is more likely to rank higher in search engines than your competitors whose websites are not optimized for mobile.

 Higher Conversions